vchan2/vchan2.github.io/2020Calculus.md

 ### Updates

+AP Calculus Final Exam on Monday, May 24, in-school.

 <!--
 <b>Notice:</b> In Stewart, 9.3 Q7, 8, 15 use integration by parts - skip it.
 FYI: the sections 7.6 and 7.7 in the third packet I handed out (contains CA #1 and CA #2 for each section) are good additional practice for the differential equations test.